mion158/bootsBoutique/README.md

 - Integer quantity
 - String material

-added crud operations for boots inventory
+Added crud operations for boots inventory

-custom queries: find boots by size, material, type, and/or more than a certain quantity
+Added custom queries: find boots by size, material, type, and/or more than a certain quantity